Wondering how to come up with a band name idea that is memorable, meaningful, and unique?

 8. Use Alliteration

 Alliteration is where we repeat the same letter or sound at the beginning of two or more words.
-It is a technique often used in poetry as it creates a pleasing sound – and it works great for band names too!
+It is a technique often used in poetry as it creates a pleasing sound – and it works great for the best band names too!

 Examples of bands that have used this technique include: